Ephflores/1800_202410_BBY19/README.md

 ├── .firebaserc
 ├── .gitignore               # Git ignore file
-├── 404.html                 # custom error page, when accessing a URL that does not exist ├── eachCategory.html        # page when a category is selected ├── firebase.json            #
+├── 404.html                 # custom error page, when accessing a URL that does not exist ├── firebase.json            #
 ├── firestore.indexes.json   #
 ├── firestore.rules          #